8483/notes/topics/database/indexing.md

 [source](https://databasedive.com/mysql-indexing-best-practices-779282b0995b)

+# What is an index?

+> A table pointing to primary keys, sorted by a commonly used criterium.
+Ex.
+First name, last name, sku...

+It's like the index of a book.
+It has a list of words or phrases in alphabetical order, which makes searching easier and faster.
+Then it has pages number pointing you to where the words appear in the actual content of the book.

+A database index is an extra bit added to the database that has the specified fields sorted in some way for quick and easy searching, and it points back to the actual record in the database.

+To give a more concrete example, imagine you have a book (like the telephone directory) which is laid out with all the entries sorted by last name and then first name.
+If you're trying to find an entry for someone whose last name starts with a K, that's nice and simple.
+However, what happens if you want to find all the people called Joshua in the book?
+You'd have to literally read through every entry on every page and mark the ones you're interested in.

+If the telephone book also had an index of first names--so it tells you the first Joshua is the 22nd entry on page 2, and so on--it would make this task _much_ faster and more efficient.
+This is exactly what an index in a database does.
+It obviously only works for particular queries, because this hypothetical first name index isn't going to help you find the person who lives at 21 Jump Street, so you have to set up your indexes according to what queries you want to speed up.

+It is an extra table telling the db engine where to find a primary key.
+It reduces search times by being sorted in a specific way, and often has some extra, useful information.

+If you have a table with products, and you have maybe 5-8 columns, and products are not sorted in any specific way, just added one after another.

+And you realize that users often give a product number and want to get the name.
+So instead of having to load the large table, and traverse it looking for this id, you design it so,

+That such search goes to the index, which only has PK, prod Nr and name, and is sorted ASC.

+The search is much quicker.

+But indexes can also mess a db up, if they are too old, long, complex etc

 # General

 > MySQL can only use one index per table in a query, for all WHERE, JOIN, GROUP BY and ORDER BY.
 It's a common mistake to think that you need an index on each of the columns used by them.